DocSpring/bad-words.ruby/README.md

 Swear word detector

-**Ruleset is not full.
+**Ruleset is not complete.
 If you want to use it in your project, please edit `lib/config/rules.yaml` or use your own ruleset!**

 ## Installation